-- email address OR mobile telephone number
+- email address or mobile telephone number

-- the number of authentication attempts you make
+- number of authentication attempts you make

 - activation and login dates